DemandJump/looker_visualizations/deployable/graphs/README.md

         { type: "separator", text: "rows" }
     ]
 }
 - These are the different params you can put in the values array to construct sentence returns with varying input data.
 This is really nifty type structure that you can implement.
+Each one with a name becomes a value within it's specific object in the configuration array.